sunsmoke/bithammer/README.md

 It's not personal.
 It's just that your ignorance and selfishness are ruining things for everyone else.

-The best workaround to BitHammer is to get a 'private internet VPN' and run your BitTorrent traffic through that.
-This will prevent BitHammer from banning you, keep your usage to levels the router can handle, and prevent the WiFi owner from getting file-sharing letters from lawyers.
+__The best workaround to BitHammer is to get a 'private internet VPN'__ and run your BitTorrent traffic through that.
+Google it.
+This will:

+  1. Prevent BitHammer from banning you,
+  2. Keep your usage to levels the router can handle,
+  3. Prevent the WiFi owner from getting file-sharing letters from lawyers.

 ## Are there better alternatives to BitHammer?